 Should You Buy Turnkey?

-Buying turnkey can be an excellent purchase method for new investors but turn-key is only a purchase method.
+Buying turnkey can be an excellent purchase method for new investors but turn-key is merely a purchase method.
 It in no way reduces your time, effort or responsibility to perform a proper due diligence on the location, property, process, tenant selection criteria and, the turnkey provider.
 So unless you are willing to gamble with your savings, the time you will actually save buying turnkey is limited.
 Below is a diagram illustrating the difference between a direct purchase and a turnkey purchase.

-As the diagram shows, you are paying more for a turnkey property but getting the same rent as you would if you did a direct purchase.
+As the above diagram shows, you are paying more for a turnkey property but getting the same rent as you would if you did a direct purchase.
 If you increase the acquisition cost but the income remains the same, the result will be a lower return.

 The Property Manager

-- An inspection report from a licensed property inspector
+- An inspection report from a licensed property inspector.

-- A list of all repairs made so you know all the key items from the inspection report were corrected
+- A list of all repairs made so you know all the key items from the inspection report were corrected.

-- Sales comps - So you know you did not pay too much
+- Sales comps - so you know you did not pay too much.

-- Results from code inspections
+- Results from code inspections.

-- The disclosures from the prior owner of the property
+- The disclosures from the prior owner of the property.

 - A written statement from the property manager with specifics on the time and cost to evict a non-paying tenant.